kestra-io/docs/content/blogs/2023-11-28-Bouygues-immobilier-use-case.md

 Here is a breakdown of each of the workflow Hanalytics have created with Kestra to manage the data stack of Valorissimo:

 **Airbyte Ingestion Workflow**
 Kestra orchestrates the ingestion of data using Airbyte, automating the process of importing data from Azure and Google Analytics.
-This ensures efficient and consistent data flow into their BigQuery, used as Valorissimo's Data Lake.
+This ensures efficient and consistent data flow into BigQuery, used as Valorissimo's Data Lake.

 <br>